Ceiling

 Bathrooms are one of the most common—and most effective—places to use pony walls.
 Bathroom pony wall ideas balance privacy, openness, and function in a way full walls often can’t.

 A tiled pony wall can act as a visual backbone for the bathroom.
 Extending floor or shower tile onto the wall creates cohesion and helps the wall feel intentional.
-This approach works especially well when the wall supports a floating vanity or separates zones.
+This approach works when the wall supports a floating vanity or separates zones.

 Pony wall shower ideas often pair a solid lower wall with glass panels above.
 The half wall contains water spray and provides a place to mount fixtures, while the glass keeps the shower feeling open and light—ideal for smaller bathrooms.